 Page Contents

-NHS Continuing Healthcare means a package of ongoing care that is arranged and funded solely by the National Health Service (NHS) specifically for the relatively small number of individuals (with high levels of need) who are found to have a ‘Primary Health Need’ (see more in Primary Health Need section below).
-Such care is provided to an individual aged 18 or over to meet health and associated social care needs that have arisen as a result of disability, accident or illness.
+NHS CHC means a package of ongoing care that is arranged and funded solely by the NHS specifically for a relatively small number of patients who have high levels of need, often with a ‘Primary Health Need’ (see more below).

-NHS Continuing Healthcare is free, unlike support provided by local authorities, which may involve the individual making a financial contribution depending on income and savings.
 It is the responsibility of the NHS Derby and Derbyshire Integrated Care Board to decide the appropriate package of support for someone who is eligible for NHS Continuing Healthcare.

 NHS continuing healthcare is NHS funded care provided outside of hospital.
 It is arranged and funded by Integrated Care Boards for people aged 18 years and over who have significant ongoing healthcare needs who are either receiving long-term care or who may be at the end of their life and need care and support to meet their palliative care needs.